collaborativebioinformatics/RPG_Pikachu/README.md

 -  Bryce Kille, ChunHsuan LO - SysAdmin

 ## Goal
-- To identify rare variants that has stop-codons in CHM13 and recorrecting some of them as common variants.
+- To identify false rare variants in CHM13 and recorrecting some of them as common variants.
 By Checking the fasta file directly.
-- To identify stop codons that disagree with Ribo-seq analysis for validting the annotation.
+- To screen out in-frame stop codons sites that disagree with Ribo-seq analysis for validting the annotation.

 ## Introduction